Pull to refresh

 Overview

 Western Digital announced on February 16, 2026, that its entire hard drive production for the year is sold out, with long-term agreements extending into 2028.
-This isn't a temporary squeeze: the company's top seven customers—primarily hyperscalers building AI data centers—have locked up nearly half the world's HDD supply years in advance.
-Lead times for enterprise drives have stretched from weeks to over 52 weeks, and prices have climbed 46% since September.
+The company's top seven customers—primarily hyperscalers building AI data centers—have locked up nearly half the world's HDD supply years in advance.
+Lead times for enterprise drives have stretched from weeks to over 52 weeks; prices have climbed 46% since September.

 Key Indicators